Get prepared

 BADM 2010Legal Environment of Business3

-Students must complete six (6) credits of General Education courses distributed over two (2) different general education areas, ARTS/HUM.
+Student must complete six (6) credits of General Education courses distributed over two (2) different general education areas, ARTS/HUM/SOC.
+(SOC is in the program) 3 credits

 Total Credit Hours: 61